This programme is not validated by the University of Glasgow.

 These short research periods can extend from a week to three months or more, with or without supervision.

 Such sabbaticals can be of real help for pastors or others who are rethinking through ethical, biblical, theological, historical, ecclesiastical or missiological issues which will impact their congregational life and mission in the 21st century.

-See left for some examples of sabbatical research that will help you to choose your area for short-term research.
+See right for some examples of sabbatical research that will help you to choose your area for short-term research.

 Check out this video, where ETS Vice Principal John A. MacLeod and Sabbatical Studies student, Irene Bayne, explain to prospective students what the Sabbatical Studies Programme offers.

 This programme can be done by Distance Learning.

 We can offer supervised research in an area of interest by distance learning while remaining in your present position, making trips to ETS when required.